RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/rxu.md

 when a BYTES string is contatenated to a TEXT string, or when a CODEPOINTS number is added to a BYTES number.

 * When _behaviour_ is __NONE__ a Syntax error will be raised.
-* When _behaviour_ is __PROMOTE__, the result of the operation will have the type of the highest operand (i.e., TEXT when at least one of the operands is TEXT, or else CODEPOINTS when at least one of the operands is CODEPOINTS, or BYTES in all other cases).
+* When _behaviour_ is __PROMOTE__ (the default), the result of the operation will have the type of the highest operand (i.e., TEXT when at least one of the operands is TEXT, or else CODEPOINTS when at least one of the operands is CODEPOINTS, or BYTES in all other cases).
 * When _behaviour_ is __DEMOTE__, the result of the operation will have the type of the lowest operand (i.e., BYTES when at least one of the operands is BYTES, or else CODEPOINTS when at least one of the operands is CODEPOINTS, or TEXT in all other cases).
 * When _behaviour_ is __LEFT__, the result of the operation will have the type of the left operand.
 * When _behaviour_ is __RIGHT__, the result of the operation will have the type of the right operand.

+Currently, OPTIONS COERCIONS is implemented for concatenation, arithmentic and logical operators only.

+__Note.__ This variant of the OPTIONS instruction is _highly experimental_.
+Its only purpose is to allow experimentation with implicit coercions.
+Once a decision is taken about the preferred coercion mechanism, it will be removed.

-__Implementation restriction:__ This is currently a global option.
+__Implementation restriction:__ This is a global option.
 You can change it inside a procedure, and it will apply globally, not only to the procedure scope.

 __Examples.__